charmoniumQ/PROBE/docs/lib_interpos/README.md

 - Chapter 16.
 Sockets
 - Chapter 26.
 Processes

-One function, A, is redundant to another one B, if I/O through A necessitates a call through B.
-We need only wrap B to discover that I/O will occur.
-For example, we need only log file openings and closings, not individual file reads and writes.

-So far, we wrapped:
+Our research prototype wraps:

-- file `open` and `close` familiy of functions (64-bit variants, `f*` variants, re-open, close-range, etc.)
+- file `open` and `close` family of functions^[The "family of functions" includes 64-bit variants, `f*` variants (`fopen`), re-open, close-range]
-- changing directories (so we can determine how paths are resolved)
+- `chdir` family of functions
-- directory opens, closes, and iterations families
+- directory opens, closes, and iterations families of functions
 - file `stat` and `access` families of functions
 - file `chown`, `chmod`, and `utime` families of functions
 - `exec` family of functions